 Currently, Illinois is the only state that has approved medical marijuana for the treatment of Chronic Inflammatory Demyelinating Polyneuropathy.
 However, Arkansas, New Mexico and North Dakota have approved its use to treat painful peripheral neuropathy and New York has approved its use for all neuropathies.
 In Washington D.C., any condition can be approved for medical marijuana as long as a DC-licensed physician recommends the treatment.

 Several states have approved medical marijuana specifically to treat “chronic pain,” a symptom commonly associated with Chronic Inflammatory Demyelinating Polyneuropathy.
-These states include: Alaska, Arizona, California, Colorado, Delaware, Hawaii, Maine, Maryland, Michigan, Montana, New Mexico, Ohio, Oregon, Pennsylvania, Rhode Island and Vermont.
+These states include: Alaska, Arizona, California, Colorado, Delaware, Hawaii, Maine, Maryland, Michigan, Montana, New Mexico, Ohio, Oregon, Pennsylvania, Rhode Island, Vermont, and West Virginia.
 The states of Nevada, New Hampshire, North Dakota, Montana, Ohio and Vermont allow medical marijuana to treat “severe pain.”
-The states of Arkansas, Minnesota, Ohio, Pennsylvania and Washington have approved cannabis for the treatment of “intractable pain.”
+The states of Arkansas, Minnesota, Ohio, Pennsylvania, Washington, and West Virginia have approved cannabis for the treatment of “intractable pain.”

 A number of other states will consider allowing medical marijuana to be used for the treatment of Chronic Inflammatory Demyelinating Polyneuropathy with the recommendation from a physician.
 These states include: California (any debilitating illness where the medical use of marijuana has been recommended by a physician), Connecticut (other medical conditions may be approved by the Department of Consumer Protection), Massachusetts (other conditions as determined in writing by a qualifying patient’s physician), Nevada (other conditions subject to approval), Oregon (other conditions subject to approval), Rhode Island (other conditions subject to approval), and Washington (any “terminal or debilitating condition”).